 ScHARR Systematic Reviews and Meta-analysis Short Course

-TBC - Day 1 - 9am - 5.30pm then a course evening dinner at approximately 7pm
+Day 1 - 9am - 5.30pm followed buy a course evening dinner at approximately 7pm (there is no addtional cost to attend)

-£999 - Early Bird Fee for confirmed received on or before Sunday, 5th February 2017
+£999 - Early Bird Rate for confirmed bookings received on or before 11pm on Friday, 28th February 2020.

 Booking and Payment

-Bookings are now being accepted.
 All our short course bookings are initially processed through our Online Store.
-Payment is required at the time of booking (Credit/Debit Card or PayPal is accepted).
+Payment or purchase order (for payments via invoice) is required at the time of booking (Credit/Debit Card or PayPal is accepted).

 If your employer is paying your fees and they would prefer to be invoiced, please ensure you have your Purchase Order details before making your booking.
 Bookings are NOT confirmed until receipt of the Purchase Order is received at firstname.lastname@example.org.

-If you have any queries regarding our booking process then please do not hesitate to contact us.
+If you have any queries regarding our booking process, fees or booking your accommodation, then please do not hesitate to contact us.

 Halifax Hall Hotel and Conference Centre.